Skip to content

 Team Member

 Victor Lopez-Carmen, also known as Waokiya Mani in his Dakota language, is an enrolled member of the Crow Creek Sioux Tribe and is also from the Yaqui Nation.
 He received his traditional name and baptism as a baby on the Pascua Yaqui Reservation, attended traditional ceremonies every year of his life, and remains an active member of his communities today.
-Currently, he is a third-year MD student at Harvard Medical School (HMS).
-He also advocates for Indigenous health as elected Co-Chair of the UN Global Indigenous Youth Caucus, a research Advisory Board Member at Ariadne Labs (BWH), and a city-appointed member of Boston’s COVID-19 Health Inequities Task Force.
+Victor recently graduated with his MD from Harvard Medical School (HMS).
+Victor advocates for Indigenous health as elected Co-Chair of the UN Global Indigenous Youth Caucus, a research Advisory Board Member at Ariadne Labs (BWH), and a city-appointed member of Boston’s COVID-19 Health Inequities Task Force.
 His writing and research focuses on adolescent mental health, human rights policy, and Indigenous health delivery.
 In his freetime, he loves to write op-eds, salsa/bachata dance, snowboard, and hike.

 Instagram: @Vlocarmen